 With the resampled age data in steps 4-6 and the population abundance-at-length in step 3, calculate the population abundance-at-age (equations (5) - (6)).

 We also include functions that compute conditional age-at-length (CAAL) in addition to the expansion methods described above.
 To compute CAAL we perform step 1, then steps 4 – 6, and in step 7 we compute the ALK (equation (5)) without the abundance-at-age expansion.
-Steps 5 and 6 were designed to explore inclusion of ageing error and growth variability.
+Steps 5 and 6 were designed to explore inclusion of growth variability and ageing error.
 The bootstrap-simulation repeats these steps providing iterated population abundance-at-age and CAAL for comparison to the historical (the full sample without any resampling of data) population abundance-at-age and CAAL.

 2.4 Computing input sample size